 Dead Man’s Curve - photo courtesy of Paranormal Forensics/Facebook

-Sandwiched between two regular freeways, this turn is so sinisterly sharp that it’s taken many lives.
-In the 60s, teens on an innocent drive in a Chevy Impala got into a fatal wreck-- witnesses say they've seen floating visions of the car along with the one that hit it.
-There have also been reports of a faceless hitchhiker and apparitions of antique carriages that fell off the road a century ago.
+Wedged between two regular freeways, this turn is so sharp that it’s taken many lives.
+Some time in the 60's, there were some teens driving down this road in a Chevy Impala and they got into a fatal wreck.
+People have claimed that they've seen floating visions of the car along with the one that hit it along this curve.

 Hillside Mission Cemetery (Skiatook, OK)